Snater/baby-monitor/README.md

 ## Background

 If you are feeding your baby with formula, you want to have an overview over how much milk your baby consumes and what pattern the milk consumption has.
-This application allows submitting a consumed amount to a database, displaying the consumption of today and the previous two days in an area chart.
+With this application, the amount consumed can be submitted to a database for displaying the consumption of today and the previous two days in an area chart.

 When accessing the application, a session is created by assigning a human-readable id.
 The URL containing the session id can be shared with someone else, so anyone feeding milk can access the same session.

+A session an all its data is deleted after 10 days of inactivity.

-More features to come—poo and sleep tracking.
+More features to come—diaper change, poo and sleep tracking.

 ## Technology